Microsoft-TrainingKits/HOL-Windows8NotificationsHTMLJS/HOL.md

 	_Notification App Server Home Page_

 1. Click the **Push Notifications** menu option.
-Here you will see the channel that you requested using the sample Metro app that registered with your Web Role.
+Here you will see the channel that you requested using the sample Windows 8 Style UI app that registered with your Web Role.

 	![Pushing Notifications](images/pushing-notifications.png?raw=true)